LaDoodleInTheHat/Password-Cracker/README.md

 ## Credits

-- @MEGA-COOKIE-MONSTER for coding it.
+- @LaDoodleInTheHat for coding it.
 - @Takadoo75 for inspiring me to build it and for the password generator file.

 # Have Fun! 🎉 - LaDoodleInTheHat / Takadoo75